cultureandempire/cultureandempire.github.io/README.md

 The claims that such prohibition laws exist to help the people do not really hold water.
 When politicians pass moral legislation, they do it for because they think it will help to keep them in a position of privilege and power for a little while longer.
 These laws act as political tools with a common purpose to reduce and diminish our social freedoms whilst protecting those in power from responsibility for social problems.
 They turn us into a potential criminal majority, all possibly guilty, all the time, of various crimes, and all potentially targeted for arrest and sentencing on the grounds of our moral lack.

 Once the State claims the right to suppress social freedoms for our own sake, the side effects can be dramatic.
 We don't have to look at the Persian Gulf states to see examples.
-In 2013, for instance, Florida abruptly shut down all Internet cafés under legislation to stop online gambling.
+In 2013, for instance, Florida abruptly shut down all Internet cafés under legislation to stop on-line gambling.
 Was the goal to stop people betting, or to experiment with how people would respond to a ban on anonymous Internet access?
 If it was the latter, we may soon see other states across the US enact similar bans.

 The War on Drugs created a boom for the security industry, and provided cover for a huge program of militarizing the police.
 It gave them the tools for citywide surveillance and rapid armed response.
 The story that the police exist to protect good people from criminals sounds more and more like a fairy tale.

 For a long time, perhaps since the United States was founded, minorities have understood the police's role is to bully the poor on behalf of the wealthy.
 This view is now mainstream, particularly when [civil seizures of land and property](http://www.businessinsider.com/how-scary-drug-raids-became-a-cash-cow-for-americas-police-2013-7) started to supplement police department budgets.
 The differences between Kinshasa and downtown Los Angeles are not always as hard and fast as they may appear.

 ## The Modern Police State